jmora/mindgraph/pages/Code reviews.md

 		- Deciding if it is "good" or "bad" code in absolute terms, and without [[Situational awareness]].
 Code that fits well one purpose may not fit well other purposes, and viceversa.
 			- This kind of perspective results in dogmatic approaches, wrongly applied in the wrong context.
 A second order consequence is the reaction: rejecting good practices in the right context after perceiving them as negative in the wrong context.
 The [[Culture]] suffers as a consequence.
 		- Deciding if it is someone's fault, blaming someone, publicly shaming someone,...
 Deciding on the quality as a professional of someone.
 Other forms of witch hunting, blame shifting, etc.
 			- These kind of activities backfire, heavily.
 The result is a culture of terror, where no experimentation or improvement happens.
-When combined with Dunning-Kruger the result is kakonomy, and brain drain.
+When combined with [[Naive realism]] the result is kakonomy, and brain drain.
 Both of the previous combined result in a race to the bottom.
 	- Pathological organizations get this wrong.
 As a consequence, code reviews become a [[Burden]] -